 How to apply

-Applications for the 2018 National Library of Australia Fellowships will open online in February 2017 and close on April 30, 2017, midnight Australian Eastern Standard Time.
+Applications for the 2019 National Library of Australia Fellowships are now open and close on April 30, 2018, midnight Australian Eastern Standard Time.
+Please make sure you have allowed for a time difference and to submit in plenty of time in case of computer errors or exceeded word limits.

 Category of Fellowship: Applicants may apply for either a funded or an Honorary Fellowship, or both.